Diet & Weight Loss

 Simone Schmaldienst, RD, eats oats daily to up her fiber intake.
 Oats help promote good digestion and “provide B vitamins which support energy production for a successful workout,” she says.

-Jiri Hera/Shutterstock Low in carbohydrates and packed with fiber, omega-3 fatty acids, and protein, chia seeds are extremely filling.
+Low in carbohydrates and packed with fiber, omega-3 fatty acids, and protein, chia seeds are extremely filling.
 And have you ever seen what happens when you add chia seeds to water?
 They expand the same way they do in your digestive tract; that means they help you fill up faster and stay full longer.
-Some research suggests the seeds may also help control blood sugar levels, promote healthy digestion, and a healthy heart.
+Some research suggests the seeds may also help control blood sugar levels and promote healthy digestion and a healthy heart.
 Try my Cherry Chia Overnight Oats to get the health benefits of chia and several other foods on our list!
+Here are 17 on-the-go snacks nutritionists always keep in their bags.

 Here’s why nutritionists love this great spread: “I eat peanut butter every day because peanuts contain arginine, resveratrol, and other antioxidants,” says registered dietitian Bridget Swinney.
 Peanut butter is also rich in niacin, a B vitamin that is needed for skin and nerve health and helps turn your food into energy—and it may help lower the risk of Alzheimer’s disease.
 This delicious spread is also an excellent source of vitamin E, a nutrient that acts as an antioxidant and can protect against coronary heart disease.